bjaitrong22/armada-z/README.md

 ## `Brief Description`

-Spaceship shooting game with one player ship and two enemy ships.
+Spaceship shooting game with one player ship and two enemy ship types, a destroyer and dragon cannone.
 The game is playable, but is not complete.

 Keys for controlling the player ship: